ZPdesu/SEAN/README.md

     ```bash
     python run_UI.py --name CelebA-HQ_pretrained --load_size 256 --crop_size 256 --dataset_mode custom --label_dir datasets/CelebA-HQ/test/labels --image_dir datasets/CelebA-HQ/test/images --label_nc 19 --no_instance --gpu_ids 0
     ```
-4. How the UI look like.
+4. How to use the UI.
 Please check the detail usage of the UI from our [Video](https://youtu.be/0Vbj9xFgoUw).

 	![image](./docs/assets/UI.png)

+## Other Datasets
+Will be released soon.

 ## License